40 years of working to advance our understanding of the mind toward conscious evolution

 It is the mission of ISHK to gain such insight through the investigation of humanity's biological and cultural evolution and to communicate new understandings in the human sciences to both professionals and the culture at large through symposia, curricula development, workshops and publications.

 Thanks to the generosity of our supporters, we are making good progress on our programs.
-Here are the most recent NEWS & UPDATES FOR 2015.
+Here are the most recent NEWS & PLANS FOR 2016.

 ISHK’s Human Journey website (www.humanjourney.us) explores some of humanity's most crucial questions, including: How did humanity evolve to be different from our early ancestors?
 How did our myths about ourselves arise?
 What tendencies made us select and cling to the stories we chose to represent our “history?”
 Are there patterns running through these histories that we can learn to recognize from exposure to psychology, both traditional and contemporary?